garyaschafer/PathRegister/replit.md

 # Overview

-Register Path is a comprehensive library events management application that enables public libraries to create events with direct registration, payment processing, QR-coded ticket generation, and staff check-in functionality.
+Register Path is a comprehensive events management application for library events, workshops, and community gatherings that enables organizations to create events with direct registration, payment processing, QR-coded ticket generation, and staff check-in functionality.
 The system provides a complete end-to-end solution for event management, from creation through attendee check-in, with integrated payment processing via Stripe and automated email notifications.

 ## Recent Changes (August 2025)